marc2332/bliss/doc/docs/dev_write_calc_ctrl.md

 ```

 !!! note
-    For efficiency considerations, real motors can be moved as *grouped axes*
+    For efficiency considerations, real motors can be moved as *grouped axes*.

 ![Screenshot](img/axis_group_calc.svg)